ucisysarch/opencvjs/README.md

 ### How to Build

-You can build two different versions of OpenCV.js: asm.js or WebAssembly (experimental).
+You can build two different versions of OpenCV.js: the **asm.js** version, or the **WebAssembly** one (experimental).
 If you want to build the later, you will need the "incoming" version of Emscripten.

-#### asm.js version (default)
+Since the "incoming" version of Emscripten can build both, *only the installation of Emscripten-incoming will be detailed here*, for simplicity.
+If you absolutely want the "stable" one, just replace "incoming" with "master" everywhere it appears in the following command lines.

 1. Get the source code